TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-configureoruseazureadauthentication.md

 	cloudEnvironments="public"
 />

-# availibility and connectivity/Configure or use Azure Active Directory authentication
+# availability and connectivity/Configure or use Azure Active Directory authentication

 ## **Recommended steps**